Patient Cost Transparency Implementation Guide

 The IG supports different methods of information sharing between payers and providers and payers and patients.
 In this way, the IG can support providers and payers as they work to meet the legislative and future regulatory requirement as well as enable information sharing valuable to supporting patient care.
 Since the law does not require an API to share these data, the method used to share the required information – an API, a portal, email, etc. – is the decision of the parties engaged in the process.
 Should future rulemaking mandate a specific scenario, this IG can be revised accordingly.

 By using the FHIR standard and implementing this guide, providers and payers can enhance their existing technologies, where applicable, for estimating patient costs securely and efficiently using common open web technologies.
-The anticipated benefit of using FHIR APIs is to streamline the process of creating a single GFE and to enable applications of the patients’ choice to give greater transparency into patient-specific estimated costs of expected healthcare items and services by making AEOBs accessible.
+The anticipated benefit of using FHIR APIs is to streamline the process of creating a single comprehensive GFE for self-pay/uninsured patients and a single AEOB for insured and to enable applications of the patients’ choice to give greater transparency into patient-specific estimated costs of expected healthcare items and services.

 FHIR is being used for consumer access to healthcare related data at significant scale today, and there are regulatory requirements in the form of the CMS Patient Access API for FHIR support for the related use case of post adjudicated claims.
 Use of an industry standard would keep the barrier to stakeholder adoption relatively low.